arnegevaert/benchmark/docs/source/index.rst

 ..
-Attrbench documentation master file, created by sphinx-quickstart on Mon Nov  7 10:30:43 2022.
+AttrBench documentation master file, created by sphinx-quickstart on Mon Jun 12 15:45:30 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Attrbench's documentation!
+Welcome to AttrBench's documentation!
 =====================================

 .. toctree::